In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars. They’re crispy, flavorful, and a perfect snack for kids.

 How to Store

-I like to wrap each bar in plastic wrap, then store in a storage bag or airtight container in the fridge.
-You can skip the plastic wrap, but do store them in an airtight container in the fridge so they hold together well.
-You can also wrap and freeze in the freezer.
+I like to wrap each cereal bar in plastic wrap, then store in a storage bag or airtight container in the fridge.
+You can skip the plastic wrap and you can also wrap and store in the freezer.

 Best Tips for Success